-Plaintiff Dames and Rogers Against Defendants Wylie and Lee in their individual capacities
+Plaintiff Rogers Against Defendant Lee in his individual capacity

-377. Plaintiffs reallege and incorporate by reference all preceding paragraphs as though fully set forth herein.

-378. "Determining whether the force used to affect a particular seizure is 'reasonable' under the Fourth Amendment requires a careful balancing of 'the nature and quality of the intrusion on the individual's Fourth Amendment interests' against the countervailing governmental interests at stake."
+- 338. Plaintiffs reallege and incorporate by reference all preceding paragraphs as though fully set forth herein. - 339.
+"Determining whether the force used to affect a particular seizure is 'reasonable' under the Fourth Amendment requires a careful balancing of 'the nature and quality of the intrusion on the individual's Fourth Amendment interests' against the countervailing governmental interests at stake."
 Graham v.
 Connor, 490 U.S. 386, 396 (1989) (quoting United States v.
-Place, 462 U.S. 696, 703 (1983)).

-379. When evaluating whether the force used to effectuate an arrest was excessive, courts examine "the facts and circumstances of each particular case, including the severity of the crime at issue, whether the suspect poses an immediate threat to the safety of the officers or others, and whether he is actively resisting arrest or attempting to evade arrest by flight."
+Place, 462 U.S. 696, 703 (1983)). - 340.
+When evaluating whether the force used to effectuate an arrest was excessive, courts examine "the facts and circumstances of each particular case, including the severity of the crime at issue, whether the suspect poses an immediate threat to the safety of the officers or others, and whether he is actively resisting arrest or attempting to evade arrest by flight."
 Graham, 490 U.S. at 396.

-380. Defendant Lee used excessive force against Plaintiff Rogers when arresting her.

-381. Plaintiff Rogers uses a cane to assist with walking due to a disability.

-382. At the time Defendant Lee participated in the arrest of Plaintiff Rogers, she posed no immediate safety threat to herself, the officer, or others.

-383. At the time Defendant Lee participated in the arrest of Plaintiff Rogers, she was not actively resisting or trying to evade arrest by flight.

-384. Plaintiff Rogers was arrested for a nonviolent, Class 3 misdemeanor-the lowest level misdemeanor in North Carolina.

-385. Despite these facts, Defendant Lee threw Plaintiff Rogers to the ground unnecessarily, took away her cane, and dragged her over the ground.

-386. Plaintiff Rogers suffered a torn superior labrum in her left shoulder and bicep tendonitis.
+- 341. Plaintiff Rogers uses a cane to assist with walking due to a disability. - 342.
+At the time Defendant Lee participated in the arrest of Plaintiff Rogers, she posed no immediate safety threat to herself, the officer, or others. - 343.
+At the time Defendant Lee participated in the arrest of Plaintiff Rogers, she was not actively resisting or trying to evade arrest by flight. - 344.
+Plaintiff Rogers was arrested for a nonviolent, Class 3 misdemeanor-the lowest level misdemeanor in North Carolina. - 345.
+Despite these facts, Defendant Lee threw Plaintiff Rogers to the ground unnecessarily, took away her cane, and dragged her over the ground. - 346.
+Plaintiff Rogers suffered a torn superior labrum in her left shoulder and bicep tendonitis.
 She had to seek medical attention as a direct and proximate result of Defendant Lee's conduct.

-387. Defendant Wylie used excessive force against Plaintiff Dames when arresting her.

-388. Plaintiff Dames was arrested for a nonviolent, Class 3 misdemeanor-the lowest level misdemeanor in North Carolina.

-389. Defendant Wylie's use of handcuffs on Plaintiff Dames during her arrest caused unnecessary, pain, bruising, and lacerations around Plaintiff Dames' wrists.